atticus-lv/super_io/README.md

 which has improved the efficiency of importing and exporting blender files / Models / pictures

-With third-party Scripts, you are allowed to copy/paste amonng blender, Cinema 4d and Houdini
+With third-party Scripts, you are allowed to copy/paste among blender, Cinema 4d and Houdini

 > Support windows / Mac platforms(Not Fully Support)
 >